lbalbi/big_data_datasets/README.md

 may be between one man and several women, or vice-versa**.
 Therefore, a more realistic description of "Marriage" should include both properties, along with the context in which they are held true.
 </p>

-A major reason for the inexistence of actual contradiction learning benchmarks is the lack of consensus on what actual constitutes a contradiction within a domain knowledge graph.
+A major reason for the inexistence of actual contradiction learning benchmarks is the lack of consensus on the semantic value of contradiction, and in all of the types of contradictions that may be found within a knowledge graph.

-Here contradictions are defined as two logically opposing statements for a common entity, as seen in the examples of the table below:
+Contradictions are commonly defined as two logically opposing statements for a common entity, as seen in the examples of the table below:

 | Description Logic Formulae | Examples |